abdiel-vega/i_Cooked/README.md

-# i_Cooked - Your Personal Recipe Management Hub
+# i_Cooked - Motivate yourself to cook your next delicious meals!

 **i_Cooked**, a web application made to help you discover, save, and organize your favorite recipes.
 Motivate yourself to find and cook new food!